-TFUEL, on the other hand, is used for and pays for, all day-to-day operations on the blockchain.
-TFUEL will be used for microtransactions, donating to ones’ favorite streamer, interacting with smart contracts, spending in the THETA.tv shop or selling on exchanges.
-The dual system ensures that the entire ecosystem can remain liquid, an aspect that, especially with an increasing amount of users, will become very important.
+TFUEL, on the other hand, is used for and pays for all day-to-day operations on the blockchain.
+TFUEL will be used for microtransactions, donating to ones’ favorite streamer, interacting with smart contracts, spending in the THETA.tv shop, or selling on exchanges.
+The dual system ensures that the entire ecosystem can remain liquid, an aspect that will become very important, especially with an increasing number of users.

-As we discussed earlier, the game streaming industry is already huge, and its growth is accelerating with every year.
+As we discussed earlier, the game streaming industry is already huge, and its growth is accelerating every year.
 So it should come as no surprise that Sliver.TV isn’t the only company trying to cater to viewers’ needs.
-It’s competing with huge companies like Twitch and Youtube, and for people to switch platforms there needs to be an incentive.
-THETA.tv acknowledges this aspect and is using its blockchain technology to rewards its viewers in exchange for receiving their redundant extra bandwidth and computing power.
+It’s competing with huge companies like Twitch and Youtube, and for people to switch platforms, there needs to be an incentive.
+THETA.tv acknowledges this aspect and uses its blockchain technology to reward its viewers in exchange for receiving their redundant extra bandwidth and computing power.
 In essence, killing two birds with one stone.
-The system entices users to watch streams on their platform, while also harnessing their resources to ensure an exquisite viewing experience.
-In reality, they are even killing 3 birds with one stone due to them reducing a major part of their expenses.
+The system entices users to watch streams on their platform while also harnessing their resources to ensure an exquisite viewing experience.
+In Reality, they are even killing three birds with one stone due to them reducing a significant part of their expenses.

 Enough talk about killing birds.
-The system creates a win-win-win situation, and it’s hard to imagine that after figuring out this reward system people will return to legacy platforms such as Youtube and Twitch, where instead of getting rewards you receive unwanted ads. (by the way, if you aren’t already using the Brave Browser, we highly recommend starting now.
-It’s a lot faster than Edge or Chrome and it has an automatic adblocker built-in! ).
+The system creates a win-win-win situation.
+It’s hard to imagine that after figuring out this reward system, people will return to legacy platforms such as Youtube and Twitch, where instead of getting rewards, you receive unwanted ads. (by the way, if you aren’t already using the Brave Browser, we highly recommend starting now.
+It’s a lot faster than Edge or Chrome, and it has an automatic adblocker built-in! ).

 This incentive will not grant you any Theta though, but it will earn you Theta Fuel.
 Theta Fuel can also be earned by staking Theta tokens in your wallet.
 However, Theta fuel can be sold on exchanges for Theta or other cryptocurrencies.
-A smart investing idea is to sell the Theta fuel into Theta which can then be staked for increasing rewards.
-Rinse and repeat and you can harness the power of compounding interest.
+The smart investing idea is to sell the Theta fuel into Theta, which can then be staked for increasing rewards.
+Rinse and repeat, and you can harness the power of compounding interest.